When you hear people talking about Content Marketing they are usually focused on getting more traffic.

 This type of content is almost the opposite of the Authority Guide in terms of length and time to create.
 This is short form, helpful content that can appear either directly on product pages or in a dedicated resources section of your site (or both).

 If you are completely new to Content Marketing then this is a perfect place to start.
 You’re just using what you have to hand and repurposing it and it will give you the confidence to move on to bigger and better things.
+Publish unique content which is checked for plagiarism and grammatical errors to gain the trust of the readers.

 Buyer’s are busy.
 They want to buy but first they want to inform themselves about all of the options available.
 Enter the Buyer’s Guide.
 By pulling everything together in one handy place you create a degree of ‘stickiness’ to your brand that your competitors will find hard to match.